 Learning Objectives for CEC Attendees (12 Hours):

-Address eco-anxiety, eco-grief and climate trauma in climate disaster situations.
+Formulate an effective intervention addressing eco-anxiety, eco-grief and climate trauma in climate disaster situations.

-Discuss some of the complex legal and ethical issues related to ecotherapy treatments.
+Describe three ethical issues related to ecotherapy treatments.

 Continuing Education Credits apply for Weeks 7-9 only